 It was an accident born of Halifax’s special wartime role within the British Empire.
 In both world wars, Halifax was a crucial staging area for the maritime resupply of European allies.
 Huge gatherings of freighters would form up in the inner sanctum of Bedford Basin, the largest natural harbour on Earth (I don’t buy the claims made for Sydney, Australia), and at any given time during either war there’d be dozens of ships moored there, lined up prior to assembling themselves into convoys.

 There was, therefore, a tremendous amount of harbour traffic, and a crap-load of work for the harbour pilots, as hundreds of large vessels came and went weekly.
 It was often quite the nautical traffic jam.
 Meanwhile, just off shore, within sight of the city’s lights, U-Boats waited in ambush for the ships to come out, determined to sink as many as they could.
-When the hunting was good, you could stand on the shore out by Eastern Passage and watch the burning freighters go under, having failed to so much as make it over the horizon before being set upon by hostile subs.
+It was the same story in the Second World War, when, I’ve read, you could stand on the shore out by Eastern Passage and watch the burning freighters go under, having failed to so much as make it over the horizon before being set upon by hostile subs.

 Bedford Basin opens up off a slender inlet called “the Narrows”, and in December 1917 the Imo, a Belgian ship full of medical supplies, and the Mont Blanc, a munitions ship loaded to the gunwales with thousands of tons of high explosives, found themselves navigating through the tight confines of the Narrows in opposite directions.
 Accounts vary as to why, you can imagine the post-disaster inquiries and finger-pointing, but in any case they collided.
 Mont Blanc began to burn like a Roman candle, and an explosion became imminent.